kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 ## File Transfer

-The file transfer app is a simple app that allows users to upload and download files to and from the node.
+The file transfer app is a simple app that allows users to upload and download files to and from their node.
 It's a good example of a simple app that can be built on Kinode.

 ### Existing Features

 The file transfer app already has the following features:

-- upload files to our node's [VFS](../apis/vfs.md)
+- upload files to your node's [VFS](../apis/vfs.md)
-- list the files on our node
+- list the files on your node
 - search for and list the files on other nodes
-- download files from other nodes to ours
+- download files from other nodes to yours
 - display download progress

 We just need to build a UI to take advantage of these capabilities.

 ## UI

-`kit` has a built-in UI template that we can use to build our UI.
+`kit` has a built-in UI template that you can use to build your UI.
 The UI template is a simple [React](https://reactjs.org/) app that uses [Vite](https://vitejs.dev/) as a build tool.

 Our objective is a UI that looks something like this: